Reg Fearman

-Reg Fearman (born 26 April 1933 in London, England) is a former international speedway rider and promoter.
+Reginald Arthur Victor Fearman (born 26 April 1933 in London, England) is a former international motorcycle speedway rider and promoter.

 Riding career

-He first received his speedway licence on his sixteenth birthday, presented to him in front of a forty thousand strong West Ham crowd at the West Ham Stadium in London.
+Fearman, a local lad from Plaistow, first received his speedway licence on his sixteenth birthday, presented to him in front of a forty thousand strong West Ham crowd at the West Ham Stadium in London.
 He was nicknamed "Fearless Fearman" for his daredevil style of riding.

 He first rode at Rye House on 1 August 1948 (scoring eleven points) but was immediately banned by the Speedway Control Board (SCB) and the Auto Cycle Union (ACU) when it was discovered he was still only fifteen years of age.
+Reg spent most of his career with the West Ham Hammers.